Arm and Elbow pain

 Getting a Diagnosis for your Arm & Elbow Pain

 If you have tingling, numbness, or pain in your arm or elbow, see a doctor.
 He or she will take your medical history, examine you, and possibly perform tests.
 These may include X-rays, imaging scans, or blood tests.
-After the examination the pain management doctors and pain management professionals at Colorado Pain & Injury Specialists will clearly explain to you the condition, possible sources of your pain, and which pain treatment will help alleviate your pain.
+After the examination the pain management doctors and pain management professionals at Comprehensive Centers For Pain Management will clearly explain to you the condition, possible sources of your pain, and which pain treatment will help alleviate your pain.